htefera/Car-Accident-Analysis/README.md

-# London Car Accident Analysis project
+## London Car Accident Analysis
 ## Obective
-Analysis of accident hotspots, identification of factors that lead to accident causes, and development of a predictive model of fatal accidents using Python, Google Colab, and Google Maps services
+The goal of the project is to analyze accident hotspots, identify factors that lead to accident causes, and develop a predictive model to identify fatal accidents.

+## Tools

+Python, Google Colab, and Google Maps services